-The 5500-EZ must only be filed if the previous calendar year had more than $250,000 in total assets in your Solo 401k plan.
+The 5500-EZ must only be filed if the previous calendar year had more than $250,000 in total assets in your Solo 401k plan, or if the previous calendar year was the final year of your plan.
 The 5500-EZ must then be filed by July 31st of the following calendar year.

 Where do I send the completed 5500-EZ?